 Jimmy and Connie ran a succession of restaurants around the city, and you may think that’s why Raymond followed in their footsteps.
 But he says that when he was a kid he wanted to become a cop, not a cook.
 That changed when he was a young man considering what to do with his life.
 He thought back to the dinners his grandmother hosted every Sunday.
 “She had 18 relatives come over to her 600-square-foot condo,” he says.
 “I began to realise that food is such a big part of people’s lives.”

 Raymond went to culinary school and began an 18-year career in cooking, and eventually became executive chef at a high-end casino restaurant.
 He says it took some time to be convinced to join his parents in the makeshift kitchen of the Northern Café.
 “My last job was well compensated,” he says.
 “But I like being my own boss.”
-The hours are good, too: the Northern Café opens at 7am and closes at 3pm, which gives Raymond more time to spend with his daughter and son.
+The hours are good, too: the Northern Café opens at 7am and closes at 3pm, which gives Raymond more time to spend with his two sons.
 He rolls up his sleeves to reveal a tattoo of each kid on his forearms.

 By then, business was booming at the Northern Café.
 It wasn’t always that way.
 When Jimmy first bought the restaurant, “there were no customers except yard workers,” he recalls.
 But word soon spread on social media about the good food he and his wife were making.
 It helped that the atmosphere was exceptional: a lived-in place with checkered floors and red booths, the total opposite of the polished glass-and-concrete aesthetic that dominates Vancouver.